AalianKhan/mushroom-strategy/README.md

 If you created a entity in your `configuratation.yaml` you may need to enter a `unique_id` first before you set an area to it.
 See [docs](https://www.home-assistant.io/faq/unique_id/)

 ## Strategy options
 You can set strategy options to further customize the dashboard.
-It has the following availible options
+It has the following available options

 | Name                 | Type                   | Default                                                 | Description                                                                              |
 |:---------------------|:-----------------------|:--------------------------------------------------------|:-----------------------------------------------------------------------------------------|